 Figure 1: Applying a different Theme may change the position of Slide Numbers

 Follow these steps to learn more:

-- Launch PowerPoint -- PowerPoint typically opens a blank presentation with the Office Theme applied -- you can see the active Theme of the presentation highlighted within the Theme tab of the Ribbon, as shown in Figure 2.
+- Launch PowerPoint.
+You'll find that PowerPoint typically opens a blank presentation with the Office Theme applied.
+You can see the active Theme of the presentation highlighted within the Theme tab of the Ribbon, as shown in Figure 2.
 If you see another Theme selected here, make sure you apply the Office Theme since this is a basic, clean Theme that lends itself best to changes and edits that we discuss later in this tutorial.
 If you do not know how you can apply a Theme, explore our Applying Themes in PowerPoint, Word, and Excel 2011 tutorial.

 Figure 2: Presentation applied with Office Theme

 - Next make sure that you insert the Slide Number on your slide -- this is an easy process already explained in our Working with Slide Number tutorial.
 You'll end up with the slide number visible on your slide (highlighted in red within Figure 3, below).

 - Now, Select the View | Master | Slide Master menu option as shown in Figure 4.

 Figure 4: Slide Master option within the View menu